 I'll use the general term "government" but this refers to any joint decision making body.
 People get together to form various organizations, which then promulgate rules that bind the members - any of these organizations can be considered a 'government' from the view of social welfare analysis.
 A building coop is a 'government' of a sort: it makes rules that (hopefully) help the people who live there.
 Business Improvement Districts join up local merchants.
 There are unions and farmer marketing boards.
-Then there are myriad levels of government in the conventional sense of the word.
+Then there are myriad levels of government in the conventional sense of the word including "quangos," quasi-governmental agencies like Fannie Mae or Port Authority.
 These are Elinor Ostrom's polycentric organizations.

-So how can any such government choose its goals?
+So how can any such government or group choose its goals?
 One of the very minimal items that we might propose, is that we ought not to omit any movements in allocations that are "Pareto improving."
 A Pareto improving trade gives something for nothing - someone gets more utility without anyone else getting less utility.
 Certainly these sorts of trades ought to be made, right?
 So a "Pareto optimal" economy has eliminated all of these possible trades and has no more possibility of getting something for nothing.